vibbits/training-material/topics/python-programming/tutorials/6_loops/tutorial.md

 - How to perform the same code over and over again?
 objectives:
 - Perform the same code over a list of values using for-loops
-- Learn how to use the while statement
+- Use a while statement to perform code over and over until a specific condition is met
+- Recall how Python iterates over multiple variables simultaneously
-time_estimation: 20m
+time_estimation: 30 min
 key_points:
-- - Perform the same code over a list of values using for-loops
-- Learn how to use the while statement
+- We learned how to use the while and for loops for a single and for multiple lists, strings, and other variables
 contributors:
 - tmuylder